Finasteride vs Minoxidil: Choosing the Best Hair Loss Treatment for You

 Meanwhile, the cost of Minoxidil depends on strength, quantity and brand.
 The average cost of a 60ml bottle of 2% solution is £12 to £28 and for a 5% solution is £15 to £35.
 For a 73g can of 5% foam, the average cost can vary from £15 to £40.

-Finasteride is more likely to cause possible side effects than Minoxidil.
-This is because Finasteride works by reducing DHF levels in the male body, which can cause side effects such as decreased sex drive, erectile dysfunction and depression.
-As topical Minoxidil is applied directly to the scalp, it is less likely to cause serious side effects.
-That being said, Minoxidil can cause some side effects including dryness, burning, itching, contact dermatitis and unwanted hair growth.
+On the other hand, Finasteride is more likely to cause possible side effects than Minoxidil.
+This is because Finasteride works by reducing DHF levels in the male body, which can cause side effects such as:

 The effectiveness of Finasteride versus Minoxidil as a hair loss treatment can hugely depend on the type of hair loss.

-Finasteride and Minoxidil are both clinically proven to treat male androgenetic alopecia.
+Both treatments are clinically proven to treat alopecia.
 If the production of DHT is not the cause of hair loss, Finasteride is less likely to help with hair regrowth.
 If hair loss is caused by other conditions such as female pattern baldness, alopecia areata or telogen effluvium, Minoxidil is likely to be more effective than Finasteride.

-Is It Safe to Take Finasteride and Minoxidil Together?
+Is It Safe to Take Minoxidil and Finasteride Together?

-Research shows that it is relatively safe to use oral Finasteride and topical Minoxidil together.
-This combination may be a good first-line approach for men to enhance hair growth.
+Research shows that it is relatively safe to use Finasteride and Minoxidil together.
+This combination may be a good first-line approach for men seeking improvement in hair growth.

 If you are considering using a combination of oral Finasteride and topical Minoxidil to treat hair loss, please consult with your healthcare provider beforehand to discuss the potential risks and benefits.

-If you are suffering from male androgenetic alopecia (male pattern baldness), Finasteride is likely to be the best hair loss treatment for you.
-Otherwise, if you are suffering from female pattern baldness, alopecia areata or telogen effluvium, then Minoxidil may be more suitable for you.
-You should always consult with your healthcare provider before taking either medication to discuss your hair loss condition, medical history and other specific factors.
+If you are suffering from male pattern baldness, Finasteride is likely to be the best way to stop hair loss.
+Otherwise, if you are suffering from female pattern baldness, alopecia areata or telogen effluvium, then Minoxidil may be more suitable for your head of hair.
+You should always consult with your healthcare provider before taking either medication to discuss your hair loss condition, medical history and other specific factors to find the right treatment plan for you.

 Sources